Tourism in Uruguay: La Pedrera

 La Pedrera is located at km 227.200 of Route 10, Juan Díaz de Solís, a little east of Cape of Santa María, on a narrow and small peninsula called Punta Rubia.

 It is a small resort with an excellent infrastructure for accommodation.
 It has a strong exclusive and cosmopolitan character and is ideal for family holidays.
 Its beaches are excellent for both rest and recreation, hosting such activities as fishing and many other water sports.

 Barra del Chuy

 The resort Barra del Chuy is 14 km from the city of Chuy.

 La Coronilla

 La Coronilla is a place where peace of mind is lived.
 Through its extensive beaches of fine sand it can feel the peace of nature.

 Fans to watch of marine wildlife and sport fishing, found at this site many possible embodiments.
 Is possible to see whales, dolphins and sea turtles from the observatories of Cerro Verde, and it can also enjoy one of nature's finest fishing in the world.

 Santa Teresa

-This is a National Park where, outside the summer months, you can go surfing with virtually no crowd.
+This is a National Park where, outside the summer months, one can go surfing with virtually no crowd.
 It is a beach frequented by Brazilian tourists.